in28minutes/in28minutes.github.io/_posts/2017-01-17-spring-boot-basic-rest-service.md

     - Actuator
     - DevTools
 - Click Generate Project.
 - Import the project into Eclipse.
+File -> Import -> Existing Maven Project.
 - If you want to understand all the files that are part of this project, you can go here.

 ## Implementing Business Service for your Application